Open Position: Research Associate

 - Help develop designs for experiments, define metrics, evaluate controlled and uncontrolled biases, and assess external validity of studies.

-- Work with the Research Manager to communicate the methodology in proposals, pre-analysis reports or internal documents, as necessary, with clarity and precision.
+- Work with the Director to communicate the methodology in proposals, pre-analysis reports or internal documents, as necessary, with clarity and precision.

 - Manage the logistics of data collection in experiments, including overseeing all participants in the research.
 This involves communicating instructions on the research protocol to co-workers and volunteers with clarity and precision.